AlexMikhalev/cord19redisknowledgegraph/docs/source/Roadmap.md

 - [x]  Apply symspell
 - [x]  tokenise sentence, storing model details in DB, input sentence, output tokenised sentence,
         - [ ]  Idea worth trying: add tokens to ids and feed into BART model deployed on RedisAI to create a summary of article.
-        - [] change tokeniser in two parts so output is ids and written into tensor to be fed into RedisAI BART model for summary of the article (parked)
+        - [] add to tokeniser so output is ids and written into tensor to be fed into RedisAI BART model for summary of the article (parked)
-  [ ]  change tokeniser so output is strings (return as strings from tokeniser), add stopwords and punctuation removal into the same step
+  [x]  change tokeniser so output is strings (return as strings from tokeniser), add stopwords and punctuation removal into the same step
 - [x]  Remove stopwords
 - [ ]  Expand abbreviations, store abbreviations dictionary in Redis (cache)